Under the Sun of Satan (film): Accolades

 The film won the Palme d'Or, the top prize for best film in competition at the Cannes Film Festival.
 It was the first time in 21 years that the Palme d'Or went to a French film; Claude Lelouch had last won it in 1966 for A Man and a Woman.
 Pialat was congratulated by French President François Mitterrand, who wrote that Under the Sun of Satan "shows the vitality that can and should characterize French cinema".
 The film was nominated for the César Award for best film, director, actor (Depardieu), actress (Bonnaire), cinematography, editing and poster.

 Home media

-In 2013, the film was finally released as a Blu-ray disc playable in all regions.
+In 2013, the film was released as a Blu-ray disc playable in all regions.